Buile Hill Park

 The park has a long and varied history, with links to many important historical figures.

 L.S.
-Lowry, a one time local rent collector regularly visited the park before gaining recognition for his works of art and Frances Hodgson Burnett, the author of the classic children's novel "The Secret Garden" was rumoured to have written the book during one of her many visits to Buile Hill Mansion.
+Lowry, a one time local rent collector regularly visited the park before gaining recognition for his works of art and Frances Hodgson Burnett, the author of the classic children's novel "The Secret Garden" was rumoured to have written the book during one of her many visits to the grade II listed Buile Hill Mansion.

-Among the parks many attractions include an 18 hole pitch and putt course, tennis courts, outdoor gym equipment, picnic areas and a children's play area.
+The park's attractions include; tennis courts, a multi use games area, outdoor gym equipment, picnic areas and a children's play area.

 Address: Eccles Old Road, M6 8GL